stefanuebe/vaadin-fullcalendar/README.md

     - editable / read only
     - rendering mode (normal, background, inversed background)
     - recurring data (day of week, start / end date and time)

-## Timezones
-The FC addon tries to obtain the browser's timezone (when activated) and use it internally for the FC.
-Alternatively you can also set the timezone by yourself or simply use UTC if you don't want the FC component to manage timezones or offset at all.
-Internally the API works with Instant (and partially with LocalDate/Time).

 ## Feedback and co.
 If there are bugs or you need more features (and I'm not fast enough) feel free to contribute on GitHub. :)